Don't Settle For Your Present Level of Achievement

 Color Guard is a sport of the performing arts and is a competitive activity.
 It is a TEAM sport which popular in the US as well as the rest of the world.
 Color Guard use flags, mock-rifles and sabres to create a visual performance along with music and dance.
 You will perform in at least three competitions.

-3. What will you get out of this?
+3. What do you get out of color guard?